esp-arduino-libs/ESP32_Display_Panel/examples/LVGL/Porting/README.md

             |-ESP_Panel_Conf.h
     ```

+4. Please refer to [Supported Boards List](https://github.com/esp-arduino-libs/esp-display-panel#supported-boards--drivers) to check if the current board is compatible.
+If it is compatible, please navigate to the "For Supported Boards" section; Otherwise, navigate to the "For Unsupported Boards" section.

+#### For Supported Board

+1. Open `ESP_Panel_Conf.h` file.
+First, set the macro `ESP_PANEL_USE_SUPPORTED_BOARD` to `1` (default is `1`).
+Then, according to the name of your target development board, uncomment the macro definitions in the format `ESP_PANEL_BOARD_<NAME>` below,
-3. Open `ESP_Panel_Conf.h` and uncomment one of the following macros to select an supported development board.
-Taking `ESP32_S3_BOX` as an example:
+2. The following code takes *ESP32_S3_BOX* development board as an example:

     ```c
+    ...
     // #define ESP_PANEL_BOARD_ESP32_C3_LCDKIT
     #define ESP_PANEL_BOARD_ESP32_S3_BOX
     // #define ESP_PANEL_BOARD_ESP32_S3_BOX_LITE
     ...
     ```

+#### For Unsupported Board

+Please refer to the [document](https://github.com/esp-arduino-libs/esp-display-panel#for-unsupported-board) for the details.

 ### Configure LVGL

-1. Go to the directory of the installed Arduino libraries
+1. Navigate to the directory where Arduino libraries are installed.
-2. Go to the `lvgl` folder, copy `lv_conf_template.h` and place it out of `lvgl` folder.
-It should be at the same level as the `lvgl` folder.
-Then rename it as `lv_conf.h`.
-Finally, the layout of the Arduino Libraries folder with `lv_conf.h` should look like this:
+2. Navigate to the `lvgl` folder, copy `lv_conf_template.h` and place the copy outside the `lvgl` folder at the same directory level.
+Then rename the copied file as `lv_conf.h`.
+3. Finally, the layout of the Arduino Libraries folder with `lv_conf.h` appear as follows:

     ```
     Arduino